signal11/m-stack/README.txt

                         enumeration.
 An application should #include this
-                        file from their usb_descriptors.c and from any file which deals with control transfers.
+                        file from their usb_descriptors.c and from any file which deals with control transfers. usb/src/usb_hid.h     - Enums, structs, and callbacks for the HID class

 Application Source Files (Unit Test Example)
 ---------------------------------------------